Harteham History, Family Crest & Coats of Arms

 The surname Harteham was first found in Yorkshire where by far the most early records of the name was found.
 In this case, the "surname is derived from an occupation as in 'the servant of Hardy'."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Henricus Hardyman; Radulfus Hardyman and Ricardus Hardyman.
 "Every town in Yorkshire has one or two Hardmans in its directory, which is the settled modern form."

 Early History of the Harteham family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Harteham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harteham research.
+Another 47 words (3 lines of text) covering the years 1563, 1575 and 1772 are included under the topic Early Harteham History in all our PDF Extended History products and printed products wherever possible.

 Harteham Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Harteham are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Harteham include: Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Harteham family (pre 1700)